 Submission of letters of recommendation from friends, relatives, personal physicians, or instructors who do not possess a personal, supervisory knowledge of the applicant is discouraged.

-To be considered for an interview, a minimum of 400 hours of clearly documented volunteer or paid direct hands-on patient contact experience or witnessing care first hand are required.
-It is strongly recommended that these hours include a minimum of 100 hours working with or shadowing an MD, DO, and/or a PA, and 200 hours of relevant healthcare experience.
-These hours must be accrued by December 2018.
+To be considered for an interview, a minimum of 400 hours of clearly documented volunteer or paid direct hands-on patient contact experience (PCE) or witnessing care first-hand are required.
+Virtual experiences may add benefit to your educational experiences, however, they will not count toward the minimum hours required.
+These hours must be accrued by December 2023.
 The following list are examples of patient contact/healthcare experiences.
 Please note that this is not an exhaustive list of healthcare experiences.

 - Athletic Trainer (Certified)

 - ED Technician

 - Medical Research with patient contact

 - Medical Scribe